azat-co/fullstack-javascript/chapter3/chapter3.md

 (an app ID) for REST calls.
 You can get the necessary keys at
 <http://openweathermap.org/appid>.
 The API
 documentation is available at
 <http://openweathermap.org/api>.
-If you are starting the weather app from the code folder of the repository for this book, then make sure you update the API key as you might have my API key there which might not work in the future.
+If you are starting the weather app from the code folder of the repository for this book, then make sure you update the API key, because the key in the provided code may be my key and it may not work in the future.

 In this example, we'll use jQuery's `$.ajax()` function.
 It has the following syntax: